Prompting System

 Dynamic Choices and Suggestions

 You can provide dynamic choices or suggestions based on runtime data.
-Both choices
+Both choices and prompt_suggestions can accept a function that returns a list:

 def get_available_projects():